cogtoolslab/cognitive-ai-benchmarking/stimuli/README.md

 Another relevant feature of Experiment Configuration is the inclusion of familiarization stimuli to let participants practice the task before beginning the real experiment.
 These appear at the beginning of the experiment either after or interleaved with the instructions for the task.
 This code assumes all subjects will see the same set of familiarization stimuli.
 These will be specified as an input to the experiment configuration function in the form of a list of filenames.
 Note that when selecting your batch size, make sure to subtract the number of familiarization stimuli from the total stimulus set size before determining a multiple of the stimulus set size as your batch size.

-Step 3 is handled by experiment_config.py.
-To load the relevant metadata into a dataframe, batch it into individual session dataframes, save local JSONs for each batch, and upload the dataframes to MongoDB, call the function experiment_file_setup.
+Step 3 is handled by `experiment_config.py`.
+To load the relevant metadata into a dataframe, batch it into individual session dataframes, save local JSONs for each batch, and upload the dataframes to MongoDB, call the function `experiment_file_setup`.
 This function takes 7 inputs:

-- bucket: string, name of AWS s3 bucket to write to (same as Step 2)
+- `bucket`: string, name of AWS s3 bucket to write to (same as Step 2)

-- data_root: string, root path for data to upload (same as Step 2)
+- `data_root`: string, root path for data to upload (same as Step 2)

-- data_path: string, path in data_root to be included in upload. (same as Step 2)
+- `data_path`: string, path in data_root to be included in upload. (same as Step 2)

-- multilevel: True for multilevel directory structures, False if all data is stored in one directore (same as Step 2)
+- `multilevel`: True for multilevel directory structures, False if all data is stored in one directore (same as Step 2)

-- meta_file: string, path to a JSON file that contains all the relevant metadata for each stimulus.
+- `meta_file`: string, path to a JSON file that contains all the relevant metadata for each stimulus.

-- fam_trial_ids: fam_trial_ids: list of strings, stim_id for familiarization stimuli shown to participants before the experiment to familiarize them with the task
+- `fam_trial_ids`: fam_trial_ids: list of strings, stim_id for familiarization stimuli shown to participants before the experiment to familiarize them with the task

-- batch_set_size: int, # of stimuli to be included in each batch. should be a multiple of overall stimulus set size (not including familiarization files in the count for the overall stimulus set size)
+- `batch_set_size`: int, # of stimuli to be included in each batch. should be a multiple of overall stimulus set size (not including familiarization files in the count for the overall stimulus set size)

-Example code to call experiment_config.py can be found in experiment_config_example.ipynb
+Example code to call `experiment_config.py` can be found in `experiment_config_example.ipynb`

 stimuli code and documentation contributed by Thomas O'Connell